lynix/fanman/README.md

 ## Usage

 *FanMan* consists of a single executable.
 It auto-detects the (USB) serial port to use for communicating with *FanBoy*.
-Please not that this mechanism relies on USB *Vendor ID* and *Product ID* and may cause confusion with other [Arduino](https://www.arduino.cc) based devices.
+Please note that this mechanism relies on USB *Vendor ID* and *Product ID* and may cause confusion with other [Arduino](https://www.arduino.cc) based devices.

 *FanMan* saves the latest position and state of the main window.
 For having it